Adrianjewell91/yijing/README.md

   1. Javascript and HTML for DOM manipulation.
   2. 'Webpack' for bundling of '.js' files.
   3. HTML5 Canvas for rendering Hexagrams.
-  4. Translations, which are adapted from the those of the late German sinologist Richard Wilhelm.
+  4. Translations are adapted from the those of the late German sinologist Richard Wilhelm.

 ## Implementation Timeline

 ### Over the weekend:
 1. Built the first MVP: "Explore the 64 Hexagrams via selector input."
+2. Built a node-backend to access information (may or may not be used in final version).

 ### Day 1:
+1. Implement mouse-over functionality in 'Explore'.
+  - [ ] Line manipulation.
+  - [ ] Display of Details.

 ### Day 2:
+1. Implement 'Oracle'.
+  - [ ] Write code for generating six lines, and their status (changing or unchanging.)
+  - [ ] Visually depict the generation of six lines.

 ### Day 3:
+1. Style the website.
+  - [ ] Refine CSS styles.
+  - [ ] Add a button that displays historical information about the I Ching.

 ### Day 4:
+1. Expand 'mouse-over' feature.
+  - [ ] Mouse-over displays details about the particular Chinese character in being selected (may require database).

 ## Bonus Features
-1. Mouse over Chinese characters to view definition.
+1. Stunning visualizations.